 Percussion massagers adopt a ‘hammer’ like massage where the head of the massager will vibrate at high speeds as you adjust its position over your body.

-Percussion massager brands typically seek to build products which deliver the most power in order to hit and release the deepest and hardest to release trigger points.
+Percussion massager brands typically seek to build products that deliver the most power in order to hit and release the deepest and hardest to release trigger points.

 Depending on the power of the device, a percussion massager can be painful to use especially if you’ve never massaged before or have a lot of tightness and soreness in your body.